-Soon after the arrival of Spanish conquerors in 1492 (see History and Myth), a decree from the Pope, the leader of the Catholic Church in Rome, directed the Spaniards to convert the indigenous population to Roman Catholicism.
-Accompanying Columbus on his second voyage to the region (see History and Myth), Franciscan friar Bernando Boyl conducted the Americas'

-first mass at the Spanish settlement of La Isabela in early 1494 (see History and Myth).
-Following the 1496 founding of Santo Domingo (see History and Mvth), the Church used it as a regional base, sending waves of Franciscan and Dominican missionaries to other Caribbean islands and the mainland to proselytize among indigenous populations.
+Soon after the arrival of Spanish conquerors in 1492 (see p.
+2 of History and Myth), a decree from the Pope, the leader of the Catholic Church in Rome, directed the Spaniards to convert the indigenous population to Roman Catholicism.
+Accompanying Columbus on his second voyage to the region (see p.
+2 of History and Myth), Franciscan friar Bernando Boyl conducted the Americas' first mass at the Spanish settlement of La Isabela in early 1494 (see p.
+2 of History and Myth).
+Following the 1496 founding of Santo Domingo (see p.
+2 of History and Myth), the Church used it as a regional base, sending waves of Franciscan and Dominican missionaries to other Caribbean islands and the mainland to proselytize among indigenous populations.
 In Santo Domingo, the Spaniards built the New World's first cathedral, La Catedral de Santa María la Menor (Cathedral of St. Mary of the Incarnation), completed in 1541.